Birch101/rest-api-demo/README.md

 The SQLite database is checked in with the code, but if required could be generated again by running the 'update-database' command from within Visual Studio.

 ## Deployment
-The REST API is automatically deployed to this URL:
+The REST API is automatically deployed to this URL via a yaml script included in this repository:
 - https://rest-api-demo-cb.azurewebsites.net/swagger/index.html

 The following applications make use of this API: